raseelaldawish/UniParks/README.md

 Mariam Alosaimi, Riham Alangari, Taraf Salman Alsubaie, Raseel Aldawish.

 ### Important notes
-1- Application's interface has been created with the help of Flutterflow and You may reference the code on the branches page of our GitHub repository.
+1- Application's interface has been created with the help of Flutterflow and You may reference the code on the UniParks GitHub repository.

 2-To facilitate your review of the interface design, I have provided a link to preview the inerfaces of UniParks project in Flutterflow. https://app.flutterflow.io/share/uni-parks-b1zhak